 We believe that a substantial percentage of our future revenue will come from international sources as we seek regulatory authorization for our products beyond the United States and expands our sales and marketing opportunities internationally.
-Our success will depend, in part, upon our ability to succeed in differing legal, regulatory, economic, social and political conditions by developing, implementing and maintaining policies and strategies that are effective in each location where we do business.
 We have limited experience operating internationally and engaging in international business involves a number of difficulties and risks, including:

-- the challenges associated with building local brand awareness, obtaining local key opinion leader support and clinical support, implementing reimbursement strategies and building local marketing and sales teams; - required compliance with foreign regulatory requirements and laws, including regulations and laws relating to patient data and medical devices; - trade relations among the United States and those foreign countries in which our current or future customers, distributors, manufacturers and suppliers have operations, including protectionist measures such as tariffs and import or export licensing requirements, whether imposed by the United States or such foreign countries, in particular the strained trade relations between United States and China since 2018; - difficulties and costs of staffing and managing foreign operations; - difficulties protecting, procuring or enforcing intellectual property rights internationally; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy requirements, labor laws and anti-competition regulations; - laws and business practices that may favor local companies;

-- longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - political and economic instability; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers.
+- the challenges associated with building local brand awareness, obtaining local key opinion leader support and clinical support, implementing reimbursement strategies and building local marketing and sales teams; - required compliance with foreign regulatory requirements and laws, including regulations and laws relating to patient data and medical devices: - trade relations among the United States and those foreign countries in which our current or future customers, distributors, manufacturers and suppliers have operations, including protectionist measures such as tariffs and import or export licensing requirements, whether imposed by the United States or such foreign countries, in particular the strained trade relations between United States and China since 2018; - · difficulties and costs of staffing and managing foreign operations; - difficulties protecting, procuring or enforcing intellectual property rights internationally; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy requirements, labor laws and anti-competition regulations; - laws and business practices that may favor local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - · political and economic instability; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers.